-In the 21st century, consumers are being more selective about where they choose to spend their money — and it’s often with more environmentally and socially responsible organisations.
-According to research from Forbes, 62% of Gen Z customers prefer to buy from sustainable brands, and 87% of consumers said they will buy a product because an organisation advocated for an issue they cared about.
+In the 21st century, consumers are being more selective about where they choose to spend their money — and it’s often with more environmentally and socially responsible organizations.
+According to research from Forbes, 62% of Gen Z customers prefer to buy from sustainable brands, and 87% of consumers said they will buy a product because an organization advocated for an issue they cared about.
 Closer ties with the local community help you engage with potential customers and suppliers.

 Increased brand awareness and value

-There’s a clear link between brand strength and an organisation’s sustainability practices, and customers are increasingly seeking out those that uphold good environmental, social, and governance initiatives.
+There’s a clear link between brand strength and an organization’s sustainability practices, and customers are increasingly seeking out those that uphold good environmental, social, and governance initiatives.
 According to data from Bain & organization, the brands that scored highest on sustainability generated five times the revenue growth of those scoring lowest — great news for ESG investors.

 More top-line growth